kbussell/django-jsonfield-compat/README.md

 ```

-Now, when users of your application want to switch from using django-jsonfield's implementation
+Now, when users of your application want to switch from using `django-jsonfield`'s implementation
-to Django's native JSONField, they add the setting:
+to Django's native `JSONField`, they add the setting:

 ```
 USE_NATIVE_JSONFIELD = True